HenrivantSant/swift-docs/docs/routing-and-controllers.md

         $article_id = $params->get('article_id')->getValue();

-        return new JsonResponse(array(
+        return new JsonResponse( [
             'article_id' => $article_id,
             'title' => 'Foo Bar',
-        ));
+        ] );
     }
 ```
 See how the variable name comes in to play now?
 See [`Swift\Router\RouteParameter`](https://github.com/HenrivantSant/swift/blob/master/src/Router/RouteParameter.php)

 ## Responses
 A controller action must always return a [`Swift\HTTPFoundation\ResponseInterface`](https://github.com/HenrivantSant/swift/blob/master/src/HttpFoundation/ResponseInterface.php) instance.
 This will output the given payload as JSON.
 You can easily add different Responses as long as they extend from `Swift\HTTPFoundation\Response`, or make one from scratch.
-As long as implements the inferface all is good.
-There some defaults at your disposal:
+As long as it implements the interface all is good.
+There are some defaults at your disposal:
 - [`Swift\HttpFoundation\Response`](https://github.com/HenrivantSant/swift/blob/master/src/HttpFoundation/Response.php)
 - [`Swift\HttpFoundation\JsonResponse`](https://github.com/HenrivantSant/swift/blob/master/src/HttpFoundation/JsonResponse.php)
 - [`Swift\HttpFoundation\RedirectResponse`](https://github.com/HenrivantSant/swift/blob/master/src/HttpFoundation/RedirectResponse.php)